pozsarzs/modshell/README.md

 > [!WARNING]
 > The program is still under development, it is not yet suitable for its task.
 >
-> **v0.1-alpha3:**
-> The next release will be with the following changes:
-> - New source code directory structure,
-> - bug fixes,
-> - 8 new commands in system category (total: 102),
-> - GUI (FreeBSD, Linux and Windows) and
-> - Script syntax highlighting file for MCEdit and Nano.
->
-> **v0.1-alpha2:**
-> The 2nd release with the following changes:
-> - Bug fixes,
-> - Modbus/ASCII and Modbus/RTU communication,
-> - handling of constants,
-> - three predefined constants and
-> - 28 new commands (total: 94).
-> - Script syntax highlighting file for Micro.
->
-> **v0.1-alpha1:**
-> This test release is not yet suitable for work, although it is functional, but
-> it can only communicate via Modbus/ASCII.
->
-> The purpose of this release is to test the program's construction, operation,
-> packaging, and package installation in all supported environments.
-In
-> addition, the documentation and other files are checked for possible typos and
-> errors.

 <img align="left" style="float: left; margin: 0 10px 0 0;" alt="ModShell icon" src="desktop/modshell.png">